-Niue is a self-governing territory in “free association” with New Zealand, located in the Pacific sub-region of Polynesia.
-With a GDP of $31 million, Niue is the smallest economy in the Pacific, accounting for less than 0.1% of regional GDP.
-Niue has a population of around 3,000 (2022), resulting in a GDP per capita of $18,300 — the highest in the Pacific and just below the Organisation for Economic Co-operation and Development’s high-income classification.
+Niue is a self-governing territory in free association with New Zealand, located in the Pacific sub-region of Polynesia.
+With a GDP of $26 million, Niue is the smallest economy in the Pacific Islands and one of the smallest in the world.
+Niue has a population of around 1,800 people, resulting in a GDP per capita of $13,884 — the fourth-highest in the Pacific and just below the Organisation for Economic Co-operation and Development’s high-income classification.

-Between 2008 and 2022, annual Official Development Finance (ODF) disbursements to Niue — including grants and other forms of assistance — averaged $22 million.
+Between 2008 and 2023, annual official development finance (ODF) disbursements to Niue — including grants and other forms of assistance — averaged $23 million.
 Niue is the only Pacific Islands country to have received no loan financing over the past 15 years.
-The country is also the highest per capita aid recipient in the Pacific, in large part a product of its small population size.

 Development partners and sector trends

-The vast majority (94%) of ODF support to Niue has come from just three development partners, led by New Zealand (78%), Australia (13%), and the European Union (3%).
-Donor concentration in Niue is the highest in the Pacific, with New Zealand’s level of support representing one of the highest donor-recipient concentrations in the region.
+The vast majority (97%) of ODF support to Niue in 2023 came from just two development partners — New Zealand (91%) and Australia (6%).
+Donor concentration in Niue is the highest in the Pacific, with New Zealand’s level of support representing one of the highest donor–recipient concentrations in the region.

 Official development finance to Niue, by partner Spent, share of total ODF